 In order for bile to carry cholesterol, the cholesterol must be dissolved in the bile.
 Cholesterol is a fat, however, and bile is an aqueous or watery solution; fats do not dissolve in watery solutions.
-In order to make the cholesterol dissolve in bile, the liver also secretes two detergent-bile acids and lecithin-into the bile.
+In order to make the cholesterol dissolve in bile, the liver also secretes two detergents bile acids and lecithin-into the bile.
 These detergents, just like dish-washing detergents, dissolve the fatty cholesterol so that it can be carried by bile through the ducts.
 If the liver secretes too much cholesterol for the amount of bile acids and lecithin it secretes, some of the cholesterol does not dissolve.
-Similarly, if the liver does not secrete enough bile acids and lecithin, some of the cholesterol also does not dissolve.
-In either case, the undissolved cholesterol sticks together and forms particles of cholesterol that grow in size and eventually form gallstones.
+Similarly, if the liver does not secrete enough bile acids and lecithin, some of the cholesterol does not dissolve.
+In either case, the undissolved cholesterol sticks together and forms particles of cholesterol that grow in size and eventually become gallstones.

 Pigment gallstones are the second most common type of gallstone.
 Although pigment gallstones comprise only 15% of gallstones in individuals from Europe and the Americas, they are more common than cholesterol gallstones in Southeast Asia.
 There are two types of pigment gallstones 1) black pigment gallstones, and 2) brown pigment gallstones.

 Pigment is a waste product formed from hemoglobin, the oxygen-carrying chemical in red blood cells.
 The hemoglobin from old red blood cells that are being destroyed is changed into a chemical called bilirubin and released into the blood.
 Bilirubin is removed from the blood by the liver.
 The liver modifies the bilirubin and secretes the modified bilirubin into bile.